-Barghouty is one of the skeptics: "Going to Mars now with an aluminum spaceship is undoable," he believes.
+Barghouty is one of the skeptics: "Going to Mars now with an aluminium spaceship is undoable," he believes.

-Plastic is an appealing alternative: Compared to aluminum, polyethylene is 50% better at shielding solar flares and 15% better for cosmic rays.
+Plastic is an appealing alternative: Compared to aluminium, polyethylene is 50% better at shielding solar flares and 15% better for cosmic rays.

 Ironically, heavier elements like lead, which people often assume to be the best radiation shielding, produce much more secondary radiation than lighter elements like carbon and hydrogen.
 That's why polyethylene makes good shielding: it is composed entirely of lightweight carbon and hydrogen atoms, which minimizes secondaries.

 Ethylene, the building block of polyethylene, is rich in hydrogen and carbon.
 [More]